-To add the metadata, go to File \rightarrow Document Properties \rightarrow Description (1, 2 and 3 in Figure 2).
+To add the metadata, go to File \rightarrow Document Properties \rightarrow Description (1, 2 and 3 in Figure 7).

-Fill in the metadata fields in the dialogue box (4 in Figure 2).
-Add the keywords again in 'Additional Metadata' (5 and 6 in Figure 2) because, unlike the title and author, the keywords are not transferred automatically.
+Fill in the metadata fields in the dialogue box (4 in Figure 7).
+Add the keywords again in 'Additional Metadata' (5 and 6 in Figure 7) because, unlike the title and author, the keywords are not transferred automatically.
 Also note that, if you have added the abstract text in the subject field, it will appear in the 'Description' field here.
-Specify the copyright status you wish to give your document (7 in Figure 2).
+Specify the copyright status you wish to give your document (7 in Figure 7).
+We recommend using a Creative Commons license of your choice.
 Remember to test your file after saving the file.

-Figure 2: Adding metadata to a PDF file using PDF-XChange.
+Figure 7: Adding metadata to a PDF file using PDF-XChange.